AbdullahButt2611/ShoppingCartCheckoutSystem_PHP/README.md

 Following are some of the new features and learning encountered while creating this amazing project:

 - Navbar is made quite efficiently. a unique style has been added on the click event of the menu button.
+- Table has been responsive by horizontal scrolling feature.

 <br><br>